chrisgrieser/gitfred/README.md

   supported.](https://www.alfredforum.com/topic/16748-how-to-do-x-in-firefox-from-alfred/))

 ## GitHub Token
-Optional.
-Only required for showing notifications, private PRs, and private repos.
-The token requires accesses to private repos and to notifications.
+The `GITHUB_TOKEN` is optional and only required for showing notifications, private repos, PRs, and issues repos.
+The token requires the respective access rights.

+Note that other than for notifications, the workflow does not use the token by default, since including private noticeably slows down the search.
+To search private repos, PRs, and issues, you also need to enable the respective workflow setting.

 The workflow will check for the token in the following order:
 1. The `GITHUB_TOKEN` in the Alfred workflow configuration.
 2. A shell command that outputs your `GITHUB_TOKEN`, such as `cat
    $HOME/my_token.txt`, defined in your workflow settings.